-For all employees on-going competency is evidenced through the annual performance review process and recorded on a performance management system.
-For each job level there is a set of competency descriptors.
+For all employees, on-going competency is evidenced through the annual performance review process and recorded on a performance management system.
+For each job level, there is a set of competency descriptors.

-The Terms of Reference of the Board require that the contributions, effectiveness and performance of each Director, including the Chair of the Board, the Chair of each Board Committee and the Chair of the With-Profits Committee are reviewed annually.
+The Terms of Reference of the Board require that the contributions, effectiveness and performance of each Director, including the Chair of the Board, the Chair of each Board Committee, the Chair of the WPC and the With-Profits Actuary are reviewed annually.